 Study of traditional and contemporary personality theory, with emphasis on theory, research methods, and assessment.
 Consideration of the development of personality and of whether it can or does change across the lifespan, and a critical appraisal of key personality theories from developmental and other perspectives.

 CPSY 4120 – Biopsychosocial Disorders of Human Development

 Introduces the student to various theoretical viewpoints that explain how we learn.
-The basic principles of classical and operant conditioning, observational learning, cognitive, humanistic, and radical-conscientization theories will be discussed.
+The basic principles of classical and operant conditioning; observational learning; and cognitive, humanistic, and radical-conscientization theories will be discussed.
 How these theories can be applied in the everyday settings of home, school, and work will be an important focus.

 CPSY 4130 – Helping Skills for Social Services

-Uses a case-finding approach in a study of biopsychosocial disorders across the lifespan, their assessment and treatment.
-Traditional categories of psychological disturbance will be discussed as well as issues associated with the duality of illness and wellness, legal and ethical implications of mental dysfunction.
+Uses a case-finding approach in a study of biopsychosocial disorders across the lifespan, particularly their assessment and treatment.
+Traditional categories of psychological disturbance will be discussed as well as issues associated with the duality of illness and wellness, and the legal and ethical implications of mental dysfunction.